2020 United States House of Representatives elections in California: District 3

 The 3rd district takes in areas north and west of Sacramento.
 It consists of Colusa, Sutter, and Yuba counties plus portions of Glenn, Lake, Sacramento, Solano, and Yolo counties.
-The incumbent is Democrat John Garamendi, who was re-elected with 58.1% of the vote in 2018.
+Incumbent Democrat John Garamendi, who had represented the 3rd district since 2013 and had previously represented the 10th district from 2009 to 2013, ran for re-election.
+He was re-elected with 58.1% of the vote in 2018.
+The district had a PVI of D+5.